 Please note that you need to participate in the live lecture (either in the classroom or on the Internet) at least during the time when the quiz is scheduled.
 Otherwise you will not get credit for the quiz.
+Contact me at the beginning of the semester if you expect that you cannot do the quizzes because you are in a different time zone or for any other reason.

-Multiple-choice questions (a.k.a. "clicker questions")
+Multiple-choice questions (formerly "clicker questions")

 There will be a several multiple-choice questions during the lecture.
 The purpose of these questions is to measure the progress of the class and adjust the lecturing accordingly.
-During each lecture you need to answer only a single question correctly in order to get full credit for the clickers.
+These questions are graded only for participation.
 Please note that if you elect not to participate in the live lecture (either in the classroom or on the Internet) you will not get credit for the multiple-choice questions.
 However, these questions contribute so little the calculation of the overall score that one may get a grade A without participating.